Unlimited-Research-Cooperative/Bacteria-Neural-Network/README.md

 <br>
 <h1 align="center">Purpose</h1>

-We want to create bacteria colonies that will be able to play Pong.
+<p align="center">We want to create bacteria colonies that will be able to play Pong, Go, DOOM, and to decode/encode data to/from human brain organoids</p>

 <h1 align="center">Explanation</h1>

 In the rapidly evolving sphere of bioelectrical cell communication, advances in bioengineering have paved the way for new insights into microbial behavior, including bacterial biofilms.
 A bold research proposal presented in this article merges principles of bioelectricity and artificial intelligence (AI), intending to construct a 'bacteria brain.'